 - Is the price difference worth what this one offers?

-Always buying the cheapest option could end up costing you a great deal in the long run.
-And only ever buying the top-shelf option is equally reckless.
+Always buying the cheapest option could cost you a great deal in the long run.
+But, likewise, only ever purchasing the top-shelf option is equally reckless.

-And of course, you can never save more money on something than by not buying it in the first place.
+And, of course, you can never save more money on something than by not buying it in the first place.
 (A good saver always starts by asking: Do I even need to buy this right now?)
-But if you’re definitely buying, then buy for value, not for price.
+But if you’ve decided to buy, then buy for value, not price alone.

 7. Corrupting the Word “Investment”

-An investment, in a financial sense, is something that you put your money into, in order to gain a profit.
+In a financial sense, an investment is something you put your money into to gain a profit.
 It’s something that everyone worth listening to agrees is a good thing to do with your money.

 But here’s the rub.
 The word “investment” becomes dangerous when we hijack its positive, financially prudent association and use it to justify unnecessary spending.
 For example:

 - “Got my bonus check this week.
 I’m going to invest it in a new car!”

 - “You really should invest in some new fall outfits.”